Get a quote

 The bad news, obviously, is that fires can destroy a lot of property fast (hence the high cost of claims).

-3. Water damage & freezing (23.5%)
+3. Water damage & freezing (27.6%)

 When pipes freeze and burst or appliances leak, serious damage can result.
-About one in 60 insured homes has a property damage claim caused by non-weather water damage or freezing each year.
+About one in 60 insured homes has a property damage claim caused by water damage or freezing each year.

-4. All other property damage (9.4%)
+4. All other property damage (6.9%)

 Miscellaneous property damage can take a million forms: a tree falling through your roof, a baseball shattering your window, a trash truck backing into your brand-new garage.
 Because of the sheer variety here, the average cost of these types of claims isn’t too informative.
-But for the record, it’s $7,460.
+But for the record, it’s $7,798.

-5. Bodily injury or property damage to others (1.8%)
+5. Bodily injury or property damage to others (1.6%)

 Let’s all be glad liability claims are rare because they tend to be really expensive.
 As a refresher, liability refers to your duty toward other people.
-So, when a guest is injured or has their property damaged while visiting your home, you may be liable for their medical costs or the costs to repair or replace their property.
+So when a guest is injured or has their property damaged while visiting your home, you may be liable for their medical costs or the costs to repair or replace their property.

 6. Theft (0.7%)